jmashuque/avi-capture-gui-for-osint/README.md

 The image filename template is relative to the case `media` folder.
 Case/context tags resolve when the job is created. gallery-dl item tags resolve per downloaded item.

-### Job Queue and Recovery
+### Job Queue, Persistence, and Recovery

-The Job Queue supports both `yt-dlp` and `gallery-dl` jobs.
+The Job Queue runs staged work, manages concurrent captures, and resumes interrupted jobs.
+It supports both `yt-dlp` and `gallery-dl` jobs.

+**Job Persistence** controls whether queue state is saved to `gui-jobs.json`.
+When it is enabled, queued jobs and direct captures are saved while they run.
+If a running job is still present when the app reopens, it is treated as interrupted and can be continued from the Job Queue.
+When Job Persistence is disabled, direct captures are not recoverable through the app after a close or crash.

+Recovery behavior is engine-specific:

+- **Audio/Video Capture (`yt-dlp`)** records completed URL markers.
+Continuing an interrupted job submits the first incomplete URL and anything after it.
+- **Image Capture (`gallery-dl`)** uses archive-backed retry.
+Continuing an interrupted image job resubmits the original URLs and lets the case archive, or the image universal archive when enabled, skip completed items.

-Key behavior:
+Concurrent queue behavior:

-- queued jobs keep the settings they were created with
-- Audio/Video and Image Capture have separate concurrent-capture limits
+- Audio/Video and Image Capture have separate concurrent-capture limits.
-- `yt-dlp` and `gallery-dl` jobs may run at the same time when their domains do not collide
+- `yt-dlp` and `gallery-dl` jobs may run at the same time when their domains do not collide.
-- same-domain concurrent jobs trigger a collision prompt
+- Same-domain concurrent jobs trigger a collision prompt so users can continue, wait, or cancel.

-- direct captures are saved as recoverable queue jobs only when Job Persistence is enabled
-- recovery manifests are written under the case `manifests` folder
+Each recoverable job can write `manifests/gui-job-recovery-<job-id>.json` under the case folder.
+These files explain what the app tried to resume; they are not a replacement for the normal case manifest or review notes.

 ### Domain Presets, Proxy, VPN, and Archives